 The number of photons is reduced or increased by resonant interaction and reduced by non-resonant absorption.
-The model allows for an arbitrary number of incident photon energies $E_i$ , each of which must be resonant to a specific bin of the valence energy system $E_j$ .
+The model allows for an arbitrary number of incident photon energies E_i , each of which must be resonant to a specific bin of the valence energy system E_j .
 The temporal intensity profile of all incident photons is modeled as Gaussian.
 For the presented calculations, only a single resonant photon energy was used, representing measurements with monochromatic X-rays.
 Incident photons are the only source of energy flow into the system, and all energy eventually emerges as the thermal energy of the valence system.

 The valence system interacts via all modeled processes.
-The resonant absorption rate $P_j^{res}$ changes the valence electron densities $\rho_j$ at all incident photon energies $E_i$ that are resonant.
-Via non-resonant absorption, incident photons can be absorbed by electrons from all valence states $\rho_j$ .
+The resonant absorption rate P_j^{res} changes the valence electron densities ρ_j at all incident photon energies E_i that are resonant.
+Via non-resonant absorption, incident photons can be absorbed by electrons from all valence states ρ_j .
 Auger processes depopulate the valence system.
 The thermalization drives electrons towards the Fermi-Dirac distribution based on the current internal energy and population of the valence band, without changing the total valence occupation.
-Electron scattering $P^{scatt}$ causes electrons from the free electron pool to re-join the valence system in a random unoccupied state $h_j$ , as well as redistributes electrons inside the valence system in an electron cascade triggered by the process, which is described via the $P_i^{\rm red}$ term.
+Electron scattering P^{scatt} causes electrons from the free electron pool to re-join the valence system in a random unoccupied state h_j , as well as redistributes electrons inside the valence system in an electron cascade triggered by the process, which is described via the $P^{\rm red}$ term.

-The population of core electrons is reduced (or increased, depending on the sign of $P{ies}^{res}$ ) by resonant transitions of all incident photon energies $E_i$ to states at all resonant energies $\rho_j$ , and is increased by Auger decay from electrons of all energies j in the valence system.
-Note that the radiative emission channel is neglected in our model as it is designed for soft X-ray energies where Auger emission accounts for most core-hole decays (here specifically, 99.1% of the nickel L3 core-hole decays).
-In another concession to the specific experiment simulated here, we further neglect fast electrons leaving the sample, since the electron mean free path of about 1.3 nm
+The population of core electrons is reduced (or increased, depending on the sign of $P{i,i}^{res}$) by resonant transitions of all incident photon energies E_i to states at all resonant energies ρ_i , and is increased by Auger decay from electrons of all energies i in the valence system.
+Note that the radiative emission channel is neglected in our model as it is designed for soft X-ray energies where Auger emission accounts for most core-hole decays (here specifically, 99.1% of the nickel L3 core-hole decays^{49,50}).
+In another concession to the specific experiment simulated here, we further neglect fast electrons leaving the sample, since the electron mean free path of about 1.3 nm45 is much shorter than the sample thickness of 20 nm.
+While the model is generally suited to implement a loss process for free electrons, the total number of electrons in the system being strictly constant over time is a valuable indicator for the self-consistency of the calculation.